 In fact, you probably already have all of the ingredients in your pantry or refrigerator.
 Yup, I used pantry staples to make this dog treat recipe.

-These DIY sweet potato dog treats are made with wholesome ingredients – so they are actually good for your dog.
+They’re made with wholesome ingredients – so they are actually good for your dog.
 Your pup will think they are eating a treat, but you will know they are eating nourishing food that is as good as a vitamin.

 If you enjoy baking healthy dog treats, then this recipe is just for you!